 Clerk Auth provides your app with:- Independent user accounts — Your app’s users are not Replit users; they exist only within your app’s Clerk tenant

-- Custom-branded SSO — Supply your own OAuth credentials per provider so the sign-in flow displays your app’s name and branding instead of generic defaults
+- Custom-branded SSO — Supply your own OAuth credentials per provider so the provider’s OAuth consent screen displays your app’s name and branding instead of generic defaults

 - Email and password authentication — Built-in sign-up and sign-in with email verification